parsakhaz/google-form-gen/README.md

    - Check the user has granted necessary permissions
    - Review API quotas in Google Cloud Console

+3. If AI parsing fails:
+   - Verify your OpenAI API key is correct
+   - Check the API key has sufficient credits
+   - Ensure the API key has the necessary permissions

 ## Security Notes

 - OAuth tokens are stored in localStorage (consider more secure alternatives for production)
 - Always use HTTPS in production
 - Keep your Google Cloud credentials secure
+- Protect your OpenAI API key and never expose it client-side